FAQs

 EcoPrime FAQs

 EcoPrime® can be used in a variety of applications ranging from film in flexible packaging, to blow molded plastic containers, to injection molded containers and parts.
-EcoPrime® is considered a safe substitute for conventional HDPE plastic in many packaging applications, including: Dairy products, dry foods, condiments, and other products Dry and aqueous personal and beauty care applications where food grade material is required or simply desired due to its exceptional cleanliness Vitamins and medicine.
+EcoPrime® is considered a safe substitute for conventional HDPE plastic in many packaging applications, including: dairy products, dry foods, condiments, and dry and aqueous personal and beauty care applications where food grade material is required or simply desired due to its exceptional cleanliness.

 Can EcoPrime® be recycled again?